Best places to stay in the Outer Banks

 Wright Brothers National Memorial.
 Kill Devil, North Carolina

 Kill Devil Hills earned its place in history as the location where Wilbur and Orville Wright achieved the world’s first successful airplane flight on a cold December day in 1903.
 The Wright Brothers National Memorial celebrates the event with a 60-foot granite monument on top of Big Kill Devil Hill and a visitor center.
 Kill Devil Hills beaches invite you to surf, hunt for crabs, or go fishing by boat or from Avalon Pier.

 Many legends exist about how Kill Devil Hills got its name.
 Ask a local, and sit back for their own version of the story that includes tales of pirates and shipwrecks.

 Cape Hatteras is home to America’s tallest brick lighthouse.
 The 208-foot-high Cape Hatteras Lighthouse can be seen from as far as 20 miles out to sea.
-The black and white striped lighthouse looks impressive close-up too.
-Climb the 257 steps from the end of April through Columbus Day.
+The black-and-white striped lighthouse looks impressive close-up, too.
+You can climb the 257 steps from the end of April through Columbus Day.
 The treacherous off-shore waters are called the Graveyard of the Atlantic due to more than 600 ships that have wrecked over the centuries.
 After a storm, some of the old shipwrecks are sometimes uncovered.

-A family visit to secluded Ocracoke Island is memorable from the moment you board the free car ferry ride to reach the island.
-Ocracoke’s broad sandy beach is an idyllic place to relax, or turn up the intensity with parasailing, paragliding, surfing and kiteboarding.
+A family visit to secluded Ocracoke Island is memorable from the moment you board the free car-ferry ride to reach the island.
+Ocracoke’s broad, sandy beach is an idyllic place to relax, or you can turn up the intensity with parasailing, paragliding, surfing, and kiteboarding.